Q? Why can’t I see my GP when I want to?

 Q?
 Why can’t I drop my sample off or have a blood test after 3.00pm or leave it over a weekend?

 Most samples cannot be kept over the weekend and our final Courier Service for the week is on a Friday at 3.00pm.
+Urine samples must be taken to the Ann Street Site as the Nurses are based at that surgery.

 Q?
 Why can’t the Receptionist give out my results?